Tickets

 A definitive guide to visiting the Blue Mountains from Sydney

-Blue Mountains is widely recognized for its unique ecology and ancient landscapes.
-Located about 50 kilometers west of Sydney, the blue-hazed hills are known for its rugged cliffs, dense eucalyptus forests, waterfalls, and picturesque valleys.
-Keep reading to learn about attraction timings, different ways to get to Blue Mountains, best places to visit and more.
+Located about 80 kilometers (50 miles) west of Sydney, the blue-hazed hills are known for their rugged cliffs, dense eucalyptus forests, waterfalls, and picturesque valleys.
+Keep reading to learn about attraction timings, different ways to get to the Blue Mountains, best places to visit, and more.

 Opening hours at Blue Mountains